 14. Countersink the screws from the top side of the base and attach the center support leg.
 Countersinking the screws ensures the mattress will not catch and rip on the screws.

-15. Now your bed is built and you are ready for finishing!
+15. Now your bed is built and you are ready to finish!

 16. Use an iron to apply birch wood veneer edgebanding.
-If you will be using the iron on clothes, wrap it in aluminum foil before you begin.
+If you use the iron on clothes, wrap it in aluminum foil before you begin.

 The banding I had on hand was larger than 3/4 so I had to trim it down.